-The Church of St. Barbara is one of the oldest and most remarkable churches in Cairo.
-It is situated in the eastern part of the Babylon Fort It dates back to the 5th century and was rebuilt around the 11th century.
-It is named after St. Barbara, who was born at the beginning of the 3rd century in Nicomedia.
+The Church of St. Barbara is one of Cairo's oldest and most remarkable churches.
+It is situated in the eastern part of the Babylon Fort.
+It dates back to the 5th century and was rebuilt around the 11th century.
+It is named after St. Barbara, born at the beginning of the 3rd century in Nicomedia.
 She converted to Christianity and refused to marry any of the aristocratic young men in Alexandria, devoting herself to serving Jesus Christ and God.
 Her father was a non-believing pagan who continually tortured her, and then he complained about her to the Roman governor Marcianus, who in turn tortured her even more.
 However, Barbara resisted and refused to leave Christianity.

 The Layout Of The Church Of St. Barbara